Industry Brief

 Armed Security and Liability Control

 Armed coverage can improve deterrence and response confidence, but only when paired with disciplined protocols, supervisor oversight, and defensible reporting standards.
+For statewide alignment standards, see the Texas construction security program.

 Houston Deployment Considerations